Socialize with your team members and network with hundreds

-All the blood, sweat and tears shed wasn't just be for bragging rights: the Games raised over $200K for BUILD in Boston, an organization dedicated to using entrepreneurship and experiential learning to ignite the potential of youth in under-resourced communities and equip them for high school, college and career success.
-The 2016 BUILD Entrepreneur Games was all about entrepreneurs supporting entrepreneurs.
+All the blood, sweat and tears shed isn't just be for bragging rights: the Games raises over $200K for BUILD in Boston, an organization dedicated to using entrepreneurship and experiential learning to ignite the potential of youth in under-resourced communities and equip them for high school, college and career success.
+The Entrepreneur Games are all about entrepreneurs supporting entrepreneurs.

 Yes, we all know you're crushing it.
 Now let's take it to the field.
 Take a break for one night and trade your ties, pumps, and jackets for sneakers and headbands.
 Whether you were a college athlete, hula hoop champ or mathlete, we’ve got you covered.

-Forget thoroughbreads—we will pack the 2017 Entrepreneur Games track full of plastic ponies.
+Forget thoroughbreads—we're packing the Entrepreneur Games track full of plastic ponies.
 Yep, you heard us right.
-From Dance Dance Revolution to basketball to foot races on the track, there are athletic competitions and mental challenges for all skill levels at the 2017 BUILD Entrepreneur Games.
+From Dance Dance Revolution to basketball to foot races on the track, there are athletic competitions and mental challenges for all skill levels at the 5th Annual BUILD Entrepreneur Games.

 Reggie Lewis Track and Athletic Center